Inflation calculator (CPI)

-Use this calculator to estimate how inflation reduces purchasing power over time.
-Enter an amount and choose a start year and end year to see the inflation-adjusted equivalent amount, inflation shortfall, shortfall percentage, and the cumulative inflation factor.
-Because inflation compounds, longer ranges can change the result materially.
+Use this CPI inflation rate calculator to estimate inflation between any two years.
+Enter an amount and years to see the equivalent amount, inflation shortfall, and inflation factor.
+No exchange rates.

 Example (based on United States CPI): $1,000 in 2000 is equivalent to approximately $1,801 in 2025.